George Kisiday

 George John Kisiday (April 16, 1923 - November 8, 1970) was an American football player who played at the end position.
 He played college football for Duquesne and Columbia and professional football for the Buffalo Bills and Jersey City Giants.

-Early years
+Early life

 Kisiday was born in 1923 in Ambridge, Pennsylvania.
 He attended and played football at Ambridge High School.

 College football and military service

 Kisiday played college football for Duquesne at the end position in 1942 and 1947.
 His college career was interrupted by service in the United States Army during World War II.
 He transferred to Columbia in 1947 and played at the tackle position for Lou Little's 1947 Columbia Lions football team that was ranked No. 20 in the final AP Poll.

 Professional football

-He was selected by the New York Giants in the 22nd round (196th overall pick) of the 1947 NFL draft but did not play for the Giants.
-Kisiday instead signed in February 1948 to play for the Buffalo Bills of the All-America Football Conference (AAFC).
+Kisiday was selected by the New York Giants in the 22nd round (196th overall pick) of the 1947 NFL draft but did not play for them.
+He instead signed in February 1948 to play for the Buffalo Bills of the All-America Football Conference (AAFC).
 He was recommended to the Bills by Columbia coach Little.
 He played for the Bills during their 1948 season and appeared in 14 games.
 He also played in the American Football League for the Jersey City Giants in 1949.